AlbertoV5/python-blog/static/glob-compare.md

 ## Profiler

 We will create a profiler wrapper function so we can apply it to whichever test function we want and get the profile data into a file with its name.
-We are also gonna create a logger instance to display all info to the pytest stdout.

 ```python
 def profile(func):